 The show was so popular it garnered a top 30 spot in the Nielsen ratings each of its first four seasons.
 Additionally, by the end of just six episodes, it won a Primetime Emmy for Outstanding Comedy Series.
-It’s no wonder a reboot is in the works.
+It’s no wonder a reboot was recently created and has been renewed for a second season by ABC.
 Today, let’s take a look into what the cast is up to now.

 Fred Savage (Kevin Arnold)

 Kevin Arnold is the youngest child of Jack and Norma, and the main character we follow throughout the series.
 We watch Kevin wrestle with maturity as he handles all the common obstacles of a boy in suburbia, from merciless teachers to a forever quest to gain the heart of Winnie Cooper, the girl of his dreams.
 And the neighborhood.
 Fun fact: to make it easier for Fred Savage to react to the voiceover, there was an on-set narrator.
 Do you know what great actor played the narrator?
 The taller half of the wet bandits of course!
 Daniel Stern, famously of Home Alone and City Slickers.

 RELATED: WATCH: First-Look Trailer For ‘The Wonder Years’ Reboot Is Here